A Practical Security Pass for Your LangChain Agent Project

 A LangChain repository rarely contains only LangChain code.
 It usually also carries the working files of the assistants that helped build it: rules files like .cursorrules or copilot instructions that steer a coding agent on every request, MCP configurations such as mcp.json that hand tools filesystem or shell reach, and generated tool code that nobody read as closely as hand-written code.
 Each of these is an attack surface.
 A poisoned rules file quietly redirects your coding agent; an unverified MCP server is a supply-chain risk with real system access.
 These are the same mechanisms behind the tool-poisoning and rules-file attacks documented across the industry in 2025.

-The CLI loads its detection rules (16 focused rules in the current release, covering instruction override in rules files, MCP server poisoning, exfiltration directives, and related agent-configuration risks) and reviews the AI assistant configuration files in your project.
+The review reads the AI assistant configuration files in your project — covering instruction override in rules files, MCP server poisoning, exfiltration directives, and related agent-configuration risks.
 Findings come back in plain English with the exact file and line, why it matters, and a fix you can paste straight to your coding assistant.
-The run ends with a letter grade for the project.
+The review ends with a letter grade for the project.

 On a typical LangChain project this is where the surprises surface.
 In a test project we wired a filesystem MCP server the way many tutorials do — unpinned, from an unverified source, rooted at / — and the validation flagged it at the exact line: an unverified MCP server and an unpinned version, each with a one-line fix.
 That is the kind of finding that never appears in a code review, because the reviewer is looking at your chains, not your agent wiring.